 Re-organise structure and re-distribute duties

-- The Inland Revenue Department merges the Field Audit Group with the Investigation Unit to achieve better utilisation of staff resources.
+- The Planning Department merges the Housing Task Force Section with the Housing and Land Supply Division to enhance efficiency and achieve better utilisation of resources.

 Adjust level of service in line with demand and utilisation